Welcome to MacroView Case and Matter 365

 Step 1: Download and Install the MacroView Case and Matter client

 - Close Microsoft Office applications (Outlook, Word, Excel and PowerPoint) and Adobe Reader.

-- Download the MacroView Case and Matter Client that corresponds with your Windows installation from the Downloads site.
+- Download the MacroView Case and Matter Client that corresponds with your version of Windows from the Downloads site.

-- Double-click the downloaded file and run the MacroView Case and Matter Setup Wizard.
+- Double-click the downloaded file to start the MacroView Case and Matter Setup Wizard.

 - If you have received an additional license to evaluate MacroView ClauseBank you must click the Options button found on the license agreement page and check the box titled MacroView ClauseBank to include it in your Case and Matter installation.